 Cambridge A2 Speaking Practice: Ask, Answer, and Keep Going

-Cambridge says A2 Key has Reading and Writing, Listening, and Speaking components.
-The official A2 Key format page describes Speaking as 8-10 minutes per pair, with two parts, and says it checks simple conversation through answering and asking questions.
-Check the current Cambridge A2 Key exam format before exam planning.
+Cambridge says A2 Key includes Reading and Writing, Listening, and Speaking.
+Its official format page describes Speaking as 8-10 minutes per pair, in two parts, and checks simple conversation through answering and asking questions.
+Check the current Cambridge A2 Key exam format before planning.
 ChickyTutor is not affiliated with Cambridge English.

 The A2 Loop